openhab/org.openhab.binding.zwave/doc/wink/motionsensor_0_0.md

 ### Parameter 6:  Retrigger Interval

 Retrigger Interval
-After each motion event, the Motion Detector is disabled for the amount of time (in seconds) set by this parameter before it can send out another Motion Detected Notification Report/Binary Sensor Report.This value must be lower than the value of Parameter 2, and if this parameter is reset to default settings, Parameter 2 will also be reset.

-Essentially, when motion is detected the sensor will send a motion event every X seconds to the controller, as controlled by this parameter.
-(When motion is not detected, it fires off one and is done.)
+<p&gtAfter each motion event, the Motion Detector is disabled for the amount of time (in seconds) set by this parameter before it can send out another Motion Detected Notification Report/Binary Sensor Report.This value must be lower than the value of Parameter 2, and if this parameter is reset to default settings, Parameter 2 will also be reset.</p&gt <p&gtEssentially, when motion is detected the sensor will send a motion event every X seconds to the controller, as controlled by this parameter.
+(When motion is not detected, it fires off one and is done.)</p&gt
 Values in the range 1 to 8 may be set.

 The manufacturer defined default value is ```8```.